-Hi!
-My name is Joseph Perry, aka Wick.
-I am an independent game developer and neuroscientist.
+I am an independent game developer and neurobiology researcher.

-I grew up on a blueberry farm in the Columbia River Gorge, graduated from Reed college with an undergraduate degree in biology (with a thesis on the neuroscience of frog mating calls), and now reside in Portland, OR.
+I grew up on a blueberry farm in the Columbia River Gorge, went to Reed college for biology, and now reside in

 Portland, OR Oakland, CA. I count geology, fire-spinning, and calligraphy as my hobbies.